Updated: Nov 26, 2020

 I went from pre-surgery not being able to carry a laundry basket down a flight of stairs, to post-surgery backpacking the 93-mile Wonderland Trail around Mt.
 Rainier.
 Now I average several hundred miles a year of hiking, backpacking, and snow-shoeing, something I could only dream about before.

 Several years ago I also found out I have a spine defect that will eventually need a lumbar fusion as it progresses.
 I sometimes can't feel my right foot and my low back feels less-than wonderful.
 I had started practicing yoga inconsistently before that diagnosis, but when I realized how incredible yoga has been for managing my low back pain (I don’t even take Advil or Tylenol), I dove into yoga head-first and never looked back.

-That led to me to Uplifted Yoga, then Uplifted 200-hour Yoga Teacher Training (YTT) and Uplifted 300-hour YTT.
+That led to me to 200-hour Yoga Teacher Training (YTT) and 300-hour YTT.
 I went from dabbling in yoga because it was kinda “fun” to becoming a yoga teacher with several classes a week.
 It has changed my life.
 I've since added Accessible Yoga training and 2 Yin Yoga certifications, and incorporate those into my teaching as well.

 I can’t imagine where I would be right now without having gone through what I have gone through.
 Just like that screw and what it represents.
 Rehab was not at all pleasant, but I came out so much stronger and happier on the other side of it.

 Sometimes life throws curve balls at you, some good, some bad.
 It’s easy to let your mind go into the “Why me?” or “It’s not fair!” mindset.
 I spent years in that dark place.
 Decades.
 It’s not a good place to be, either for yourself or for those who love you.